 - Call the office to let management know what happened, along with any details the company may require.

 - Take photos with a cell phone or camera, if physically able to.
-Jim suggests taking pictures of all vehicles—including their license plates—at the scene.
+Kevin suggests taking pictures of all vehicles—including their license plates—at the scene.
 He adds, “Witnesses may not stick around to talk with safety patrol officers, but their testimony may be needed.
 With photos of license plates, the drivers can be tracked down for an interview later.”
 He also suggests taking photos or videos of the positions of all vehicles (before moving your vehicle) and any skid marks, landmarks or other important details that may be helpful during an accident investigation.

 - Never admit fault when talking with other involved drivers, witnesses and highway safety officers.
-Jim recommends employees keep quiet because, “While an employee may suspect they were in the wrong, they don’t know all the facts.
+Kevin recommends employees keep quiet because, “While an employee may suspect they were in the wrong, they don’t know all the facts.
 Only a trained investigator can decide who was at fault, so be sure your employees don’t say or do anything that may lead the investigator in the wrong direction.”

 All commercial drivers have reporting requirements.
 If the accident involves a fatality, vehicles must be towed, the highway must be shut down or the vehicle is carrying hazardous materials, drug and alcohol testing may be required.
-Jim notes that to be prepared for an accident and resulting examinations by accident investigators, CDL drivers must maintain their logs and timecards.
+Kevin notes that to be prepared for an accident and resulting examinations by accident investigators, CDL drivers must maintain their logs and timecards.